 South African condensed milk biscuits (Kondensmelk koekies)

 Condensed milk biscuits are well-known in South-Africa.
-They are similar to New Zealand condensed milk biscuits, but contain egg.
+They are similar to New Zealand condensed milk biscuits, but made with eggs.

 The dough is soft and very pliable, which means you can shape your biscuits with a cookie press, or even a meat grinder with a cookie attachment, if you are so lucky to own one.